lisawilliams/auto-mom-front/checklist.md

 2. events.js for sign-up *DONE*
 3. api.js for sign-up *DONE*
 4. ui.js for sign-up *DONE*
+5. Test that you can successfully sign up via web UI *DONE*
+6. Confirm that new user exists in back-end DB *DONE*

 ### Get Sign-In working

-1. HTML for sign-in
+1. HTML for sign-in *DONE*
-2. events.js for sign-in
+2. events.js for sign-in *DONE*
-3. api.js for sign-in
+3. api.js for sign-in *DONE*
-4. ui.js for sign-in
+4. ui.js for sign-in *DONE*
+5. Test that you can sign in via web UI *DONE*
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE*

 ### Get Sign-Out working